Ischia – Sorrento

 Ferries to Italy

 The Ischia to Sorrento ferry route is provided by 1 operators and is available for booking all year round.
 The ferry crossing from Ischia to Sorrento takes approximately 1 hour on ferries servicing this route.
-The ferry duration for the Ischia to Sorrento ferry can range between 50 minutes and 1 hour 15 minutes depending on the operator that you decide to travel with.
+The Ischia to Sorrento ferry sails in approximately 1 hour.

-Alilauro Gruson provide 2 sailings daily, 10 sailings weekly.
+Alilauro Gruson provide 1 sailing daily, 6 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

 There are currently no overnight ferries from Ischia to Sorrento.